-We observe that the dependence of the matter entropy on the cross-section of the box emerges quite naturally in both the situations.
-The basic difference relative to the earlier analysis \cite{Kolekar:2010py,Bhattacharya:2017bpl} is in the application of the relevant limits.
-In our case, we use the $c\to0$ limit instead of the near horizon limit.
-The similarity in the features of entropy in these two ways has significant implications.
-First, it further strengthens the bridge between two viewpoints of Carroll description.
-Secondly, as a consequence, for the first time we get the idea that such behavior of the thermodynamics of matter near the horizon is due to the underlying Carroll geometry.
-Third, the degrees of freedom which are responsible for the entropy effectively becomes those of Carroll structure of the system and therefore the Carroll symmetries of the thermodynamical system may have fundamental role to illuminate such area dependence behavior.
-The Fourth is the most ambitious.
-Induction of area dependence on the matter entropy may imply that the horizon might be inherent to Carroll structure and in turn the entropy of a black hole, which depends on the horizon area, can be responsible due to some yet to be identified ``Carroll degrees of freedom''.
+We observe that the dependence of the matter entropy on the cross-section of the box emerges quite naturally in both situations.
+The basic difference from the earlier analysis \cite{Kolekar:2010py,Bhattacharya:2017bpl} is in the application of the relevant limits.
+In the present study, we use the limit $c\to0$ instead of the near horizon limit.
+The similarity in the nature of entropy in these two ways has significant implications.
+First, it further strengthens the bridge between two viewpoints of the Carroll description.
+Second, as a consequence, for the first time we get the idea that such behavior of the thermodynamics of matter near the horizon is due to the underlying Carroll geometry.
+Third, the degrees of freedom which are responsible for the entropy effectively become Carrolian in structure and therefore the Carroll symmetries of the thermodynamical system may have a fundamental role to illuminate such area-dependent behavior.
+The fourth is the most ambitious one.
+The emergence of area-dependent nature of matter entropy may imply that the horizon might have an inherent Carroll structure.
+Since the entropy of a black hole itself is a function of horizon area, it might be due to some yet to be identified ``Carroll degrees of freedom''.
 Finally, the consistency of the two viewpoints illuminates the thermodynamic properties of Carroll matter.

 Let us first briefly describe the basic formalism in the canonical ensemble to calculate the entropy of a thermodynamic system on a spacetime.
 It is elaborately described in \cite{Kolekar:2010py}.
-The partition function of the system at inverse temperature $\beta$ is given by
+The partition function of the system at the inverse temperature $\beta$ is given by

 where the density of states $g(E)$ at energy $E$ is related to the phase-space volume $P(E)$ as $g(E)= dP(E)/dE$.
 For a static spacetime, equipped with a timelike Killing vector, the phase-space volume of a thermodynamic system consisting of massless particle turns out to be (see Eq.
 (5) of \cite{Kolekar:2010py} with $D=3$)